broadinstitute/cellpainting-gallery/upload.md

 ### Upload metadata folder

-The `metadata` folder has a different nesting structure (there is no plate-level structure)
+The `metadata` folder has a different nesting structure (there is no plate-level structure).

 ```sh
 # TOP_LEVEL_FOLDER is the folder containing metadata